barzilab1/lifetime_suicide_longitudinal/README.md

 5. Trauma (these are the ptd items from teh GOASSESS)
 6. Environmental based on family characteristics (i.e., family history of psychiatric disorders, parents separated/together, parental education)

+#### How to Run:
+1. Run "Load_DB.R" to load all data from csv files
+2. Each bucket can be run as separate script after "load_DB.R" was run

 ---
 #### Open Questions:
 **Q1.** Do we also include kids with Lifetime suicide attempt before goassess time?